Mathematical Formulas You Must Know for the CAST Test

 - What math is on the electrician CAST test?

-- The CAST test includes two math sections: Graphic Arithmetic and Mathematical Usage.
+- The CAST test includes sections that focus on practical math and reasoning—commonly presented as Graphic Arithmetic and Mathematical Usage-type modules.
 These sections cover basic arithmetic, algebra, and interpreting prints to solve practical math problems.
-They test your foundational quantitative reasoning rather than your knowledge of specific electrical formulas like Ohm’s Law.
+They test your foundational quantitative reasoning rather than the trade-specific usage of electrical formulas like Ohm’s Law.
 However, strong math aptitude is the basis for learning the trade-specific calculations required for series and parallel circuits.

 - How can I practice cast test math formulas?